Intercollegiate Hockey Association: History

 The IHA began in February 1898 while the season was in progress.
 Brown, Columbia, University of Pennsylvania, and Yale agreed to form the league after some of their intercollegiate games had already been played.
 However, all of the matches played that season were counted for the inaugural championship (even those played prior to the founding of the IHA).
 Brown was the initial victor, finishing with an undefeated record against the other three teams.

+The 1899 season featured the same four teams.
+All of the games were played at three rinks, the St. Nicholas Rink in Manhattan, Clermont Avenue Rink in Brooklyn, and in Philadelphia at the West Park Ice Palace.

 After the first full season of play, the league started holding a championship series at the end of the season for the two best teams.
 Yale won the first three series.
 The series was eventually reduced to a single game before being abandoned altogether after 1904.
 In the 1904–05 season, the league champion returned to being the team with the best record against IHA opponents.

 The IHA expanded to include other future Ivy League schools like Harvard and Princeton, then welcomed Dartmouth after Brown suspended its program in 1906.
 At the same meeting where Dartmouth was admitted, the committee also banned freshmen from participating on varsity teams.
 Cornell joined the league a few years later.

 In 1911, restrictions imposed by Harvard faculty forced the college to resign from the league.
 The following year, both Columbia and Yale left, dropping membership back to just three teams.
 The league continued until the end of the year before disbanding.